jennfrbrown/School_District_Analysis/README.md

   - NumPy Library 1.17.0

 ## Results
-The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
+Originally, we ran analysis on all district school data.
+Unfortunately, The school board has notified Maria and her supervisor that the students_complete.csv file shows evidence of academic dishonesty; specifically, reading and math grades for Thomas High School ninth graders appear to have been altered.
 Although the school board does not know the full extent of the academic dishonesty, they want to uphold state-testing standards and have turned to Maria for help.
 She has asked you to replace the math and reading scores for Thomas High School with NaNs while keeping the rest of the data intact.
-Once you’ve replaced the math and reading scores, Maria would like you to repeat the school district analysis that you did in this module and write up a report to describe how these changes affected the overall analysis.- How is the district summary affected?

 - How is the school summary affected?
+    When excluding the Thomas High School 9th graders data the following were affected:
+        - The average math score dropped
+        - The passing math and reading percentages decreased
+        - The overall passing percentage decreased

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?
 - How does replacing the ninth-grade scores affect the following:
 - Math and reading scores by grade